 - Brahmi is an effective home remedy for disorders like irritable bowel syndrome.
 It relieves constipation and digestive problems.

 - Its a blood cleanser and is good for improving circulation; It also strengthens the capillaries.

 Brahmi Home Remedies

-A paste of the leaves when applied it to a child’s navel, cures dysentry.
-This paste is also useful in elephantiasis, rheumatic swelling, boils and contusion.
+- A paste of the leaves when applied to a child’s navel, cures dysentery.
+This paste is also useful in elephantiasis, rheumatic swelling, boils, and contusion.
 The juice of the leaves can also be applied.
-A couple of teaspoons of the juice mixed with cow’s milk is useful for skin diseases and impure blood in children, and syphilis, fever and stomach troubles in adults.
+A couple of teaspoons of the juice mixed with cow’s milk is useful for skin diseases and impure blood in children, and syphilis, fever, and stomach troubles in adults.

 This herb can also be made into a chutney.

 - Black gram – 1 tsp

 - salt to taste

 - Oil for frying – 1 tsp

 Wash the leaves thoroughly as it is not always grown in clean places.
 Pour oil in a pan and fry the black gram and Bengal gram for a few minutes.
 Add coconut and fry for a few minutes till it turns light brown.
 Add tamarind, green chillies, salt, and the leaves and grind together with just enough water to get the desired consistency of chutney.